-- Air-conditioning ensured by three chillers in which the dispersed heat is used for heating the water for the gymnasium showers; - Air-conditioning through an innovative system (induction) which is featured by thermal comfort and absence of noise; - Two reservoirs of re-usable water which will be supplied by rain water and by grey waters.
+- Regulation of natural light through a centralized blind control; - Lifts enabled with an energy regeneration system; - Air-conditioning ensured by three chillers in which the dispersed heat is used for heating the water for the gymnasium showers; - Air-conditioning through an innovative system (induction) which is featured by thermal comfort and absence of noise; - Two reservoirs of re-usable water which will be supplied by rain water and by grey waters.
 These will go through a rigorous treatment, filtering and disinfection system for the watering of garden areas, for use in sanitary equipment and in the cleaning of waste areas and garage; - Collection of paper and PET packaging will be implemented by a system for the recycling of recoverable and organic waste, such as anyway happened in the existing building.